Screen size: 55 inches

 Similar to the video settings, you can improve the quality of the sound by changing the sound mode.
 Options include Standard, Music, Movie, Clear Voice, Enhanced Bass and Custom (Standard is selected by default).
 I thought Enhanced Bass worked better for both dialog and action scenes.

-If you’re familiar with Amazon’s Fire TV stick, you’ll feel right at home while using the NS-55DF710NA21.
-As with last year’s Insignia 4K Ultra HD Fire TV Edition, Fire TV on the NS-55DF710NA21 is fast and responsive.
+If you’re familiar with Amazon’s Fire TV stick, you’ll feel right at home while using the Insignia F30 Fire TV Edition.
+As with last year’s Insignia 4K Ultra HD Fire TV Edition, Fire TV on the Insignia F30 is fast and responsive.

 Since this is a Fire TV, Amazon Prime Video movies and shows are front and center on the home screen.
 You’ll also see recently used apps there.
 Menu options include Live for live TV services; Your Videos, which is focused on your Prime Video watchlist and recommendations; Free, which shows free services and movies and shows that are free; Movies; TV Shows; Apps; and Settings.